The overall High School Competition Rulebook can be viewed here.

 In order to avoid giving any team an advantage spectators should be removed from spectating unless both Coaches have agreed to allow for a spectator by following section 7.7 Match Spectating from the High School Competition Rulebook.

-Rocket League is a live service multiplayer game which may release new content patches with new and/or updated champions and items while the season is occurring.
+Rocket League is a live-service multiplayer game that may release new content patches with new and/or updated champions and items while the season is occurring.

 If the match is completed using PlayVS Match Assistant tool, then in-game statistics and results will be automatically recorded at the conclusion of each game.

 In the event that the PlayVS Match Assistant could not be used and a custom match was created, then statistics will not be tracked, and the match results would need to be submitted manually within 1 hour of match completion.
 Players should take screenshots of the match results and share those with their coaches.

 In the event of an error, coaches must contact PlayVS Support directly.